 Notifiable Data Breaches Scheme Terms

-– emotional harm (e.g. embarassment, humiliation)
+- Emotional harm (e.g. embarassment, humiliation).

-– psychological harm (e.g. marginalisation, bullying)
+- Psychological harm (e.g. marginalisation, bullying).

-So realistically, most instances of a data breach would fall under this jurisdiction.
+So, realistically, most instances of a data breach would fall under this jurisdiction.
 It’s not only applicable if passwords or financial information was stolen, even just an exposed name can cause reputation harm or embarrassment (consider the Ashley Madison case).

 Who falls under the authority of the Notifiable Data Breaches Scheme?
 A quick way to determine if you are subject to the Notifiable Data Breaches scheme is to ask yourself the following questions.
-Are you a:

-– Australian government agency?
+- An Australian government agency?

-– Credit reporting body?
+- A credit-reporting body?

-– Health service provider?
+- A health service provider?

-– TFN recipient?
+- A TFN recipient?

 Notifiable Data Breaches Scheme Timeline

 If you are subjected to a data breach, and you fall under the great Notifiable Data Breaches Scheme umbrella, then you have a maximum of 30 days to assess and investigate in order to determine if it constitutes an ‘eligible breach’.
-That is, is it likely to cause serious harm to the affected individuals?
+As yourself: is it likely to cause serious harm to the affected individuals?

 All in all, it’s pretty a straight forward process, just wrapped up in bureaucratic terminology designed to put you to sleep.
 The OAIC has all the information you need on how to notify them, and what to include, so if you feel this is something relevant for you right now, jump over to the OAIC website for more detail.

 For a full guide to Cyber Security check out The Definitive Cyber Security Guide for Small to Medium Businesses